-An article I recently read by Peter Fleming, Professor of Business and Society at Cass Business School at City University London, examined time-management and productivity stating “much of our day is spent busy being busy rather than doing things that are socially useful.”
+An article I recently read by Peter Fleming, Professor of Business and Society at Cass Business School at City University London, examined time-management and productivity stating “much of our day is spent being busy rather than doing things that are socially useful.”

 Not wanting to be socially unuseful, I began researching techniques to be more productive.
 Can I hold myself to account and be more productive in a shorter timeframe?